aquarat/diskduplicator/README.md

 ### Why
 I couldn't find anything similar on Linux when I first needed this app.

-Branded flash drives, and I'm sorry to say it, but particularly Chinese branded flash drives, can be extremely nasty.
-Manufacturers use all kinds of tricks to it look like their flash drives work, when they don't.
+Corporate branded USB flash drives, and I'm sorry to say it but particularly flash drives from a particular world-power Asian state, can be extremely nasty.
+Manufacturers use all kinds of tricks to make it look like their flash drives work, when they don't.
 MD5 summing the resulting storage is a highly effective way of picking up on faults, including faults hidden by FAT bad-blocks and the like.

 In my experience so far, drive failures tend to be broken down as such :
 - immediate failure on insert (the kernel usually says "media not found" or "media not inserted")